daniel-schwarzenbach/CSP_Project/README.md

 ## Mac-Os

-First u need to install [Homebrew](https://docs.brew.sh/Installation)
+First, you need to install [Homebrew](https://docs.brew.sh/Installation)

 install GCC 11 for c++23
 ```bash
 brew install gcc@11 --without-multilib
 brew link gcc@11 --force
 ```
-If you’ve previously installed GCC using Homebrew, you can reinstall it with:
+If you have previously installed GCC using Homebrew, you can reinstall it with:
 ```bash
 brew reinstall gcc@11 --without-multilib
 ```